Global-Water-Security-Center/ClimateDataProcessingPipelines/README.md

   - `Netcdf_to_table`: This folder contains the script that processes NetCDF files to extract and tabulate temperature data and a folder to store the dataset that the scripts will process.
 [Link to Netcdf_to_table](https://github.com/Global-Water-Security-Center/ClimateDataProcessingPipelines/tree/main/R_pipelines/Netcdf_to_table).
      - `Pipeline`: This folder contains the actual scripts.
 The scripts are essential for converting complex NetCDF climate data into a more accessible table format, facilitating further analysis.
      - `Datasets`: **Place** your climate data files in this folder.
 It is set up to store datasets that the scripts in the folder will process
+  - `cmip6_data_download`: This folder contains the R scripts designed to facilitate downloading of CMIP6 climate data.
+The scripts interface with the THREDDS Data Server, allowing users to specify parameters like climate model, timeframe, ensemble member, and desired climate variables, along with a year range for focused data retrieval.
+The folder may also include a README file providing detailed instructions and information about the usage and features of the script.
+[Link to cmip6_climate_data.py](https://github.com/Global-Water-Security-Center/ClimateDataProcessingPipelines/tree/main/Python_pipelines/cmip6_data_download/Pipeline)
+    - `Pipeline`: This folder contains the actual scripts.
+    - `Rasters`: A folder where the files will be downloaded
 - `Python_pipelines`:
-  - `cmip6_data_download`: This folder contains the Python script cmip6_climate_data.py, which contains the function for downloading climate data from the CMIP6 dataset.
-This script is designed to interface with the THREDDS Data Server, allowing users to specify parameters like climate model, timeframe, ensemble member, and desired climate variables, along with a year range for focused data retrieval.
+  - `cmip6_data_download`: **This is the Python version of the R script which interfaces with the THREDDS data server, allowing for easy download of CMIP6 data**.
+This folder contains the Python script cmip6_climate_data.py, which contains the function for downloading climate data from the CMIP6 dataset.
+Just like it's R counterpart, the function within the script requires parameters like climate model, timeframe, ensemble member, and desired climate variables, along with a year range for focused data retrieval.
 The folder may also include a README file providing detailed instructions and information about the usage and features of the script.
 [Link to cmip6_climate_data.py](https://github.com/Global-Water-Security-Center/ClimateDataProcessingPipelines/tree/main/Python_pipelines/cmip6_data_download/Pipeline)
-      - `Pipeline` : This folder contains the actual Python script
+    - `Pipeline` : This folder contains the actual Python script (both as a .py file and as a .ipynb notebook)

 ### Prerequisites for R pipelines

 Before you begin, ensure you have the following installed:
 - [R](https://www.r-project.org/)
-- Necessary R packages: `terra`, `sf`, `dplyr`, `tidyr`, `purrr`, `stringr`.
+- Necessary R packages: `terra`, `sf`, `dplyr`, `tidyr`, `purrr`, `stringr`,`httr`,`XML`,`stringr`,`here`

 ### Prerequisites for Python pipelines